Location

 Conventional solutions such as cladded sheet piles were considered, though the cost of sheet piles and the associated cladding made the scheme unviable.

 The Redi-Rock™ wall was constructed to an elevation of +7.51m AOD and the Public Square and +6.2m AOD along the quay wall.
-These elevations were designed based on the 100 year extreme water level from the Environment Agency.
+These elevations were designed based on the 100-year extreme water level from the Environment Agency.

 Marshalls Civils and Drainage's in conjunction with Groundsolve Ltd Geotechnical Consultants designed the reinforced earth walls and whilst this system has been used on a number of occasions in America, it is the first time it has been used in the UK.